helpyio/helpy/README.md

 Roadmap
 -------

-- Enhanced support for other languages (need help with this)
+- More translation files (need help with this)
 - Add "related articles" section to knowledgebase
 - Add commenting to knowledgebase using community functions
 - Insert link to KB articles into reply in admin